-In the three month period ended June 30, 2021, we received approximately 69% of our raw material inputs and shipped approximately 25% of our total steel shipments and approximately 99% of our by-products through our captive port facility located on-site at our steel plant in Sault Ste.
+In the fiscal year ended March 31, 2022, we received approximately 98% of our raw material inputs and shipped approximately 20% of our total steel shipments and approximately 100% of our by-products through our captive port facility located on-site at our steel plant in Sault Ste.
 Marie, Canada.
-In the fiscal year ended March 31, 2021, we received approximately 75% of our raw material inputs and shipped approximately 20% of our total steel shipments and approximately 90% of our by-products through our captive port facility.
 Any material or prolonged disruption in our ability to receive or send shipments through the port facility would have a material adverse effect on our business and financial performance.